 Roast Beef Puff Pastry Pies

 You will not be able to get enough of these amazing, meat-filled hand pies.
-Better known as “Beef Wellington”, roast beef smothered in mushrooms and baked in a puff pastry crust used to be a fancy family meal.
-Nowadays, with families being so busy, I thought a new hand-held take on an old favorite was in order.
+Better known as “Beef Wellington”, roast beef is combined with mushrooms and Swiss cheese then baked in a puff pastry crust.
+We really enjoy this hand-held pastry over traditional (and fancy ) Roast Beef Wellington.
 And boy is this recipe a keeper!

 To make it even easier, I use thinly sliced roast beef from my local grocery deli.
 All I have to do is chop up the roast beef, then combine it with sauteed mushrooms and Swiss cheese.
-You could easily use roast beef leftover from Sunday dinner.
-THAT would be heavenly!
+You could easily use chopped roast beef leftovers from Sunday dinner.
+THAT is even more heavenly!

 Tips for Using Puff Pastry